Priyamvada-Mittal/sales-analytics-powerbi-report/README.md

-# Sales Dashboard – Power BI
+# Sales Report – Power BI
 **Overview**
-This Power BI dashboard presents a detailed analysis of sales performance driven by various advertising campaigns.
+This Power BI report presents a detailed analysis of sales performance driven by various advertising campaigns.
 Designed for marketing and sales stakeholders, it provides actionable insights into campaign effectiveness, customer behavior, and revenue growth.
-The objective of the dashboard is to visualize and evaluate the performance of marketing campaigns across products, regions, and time periods, helping businesses make data-driven decisions to optimize ad spend and boost ROI.
+The objective of the report is to visualize and evaluate the performance of marketing campaigns across products, regions, and time periods, helping businesses make data-driven decisions to optimize ad spend and boost ROI.

 **📊Key Metrics**
 - Sales Overview: Total revenue, units sold, and campaign performance at a glance.